 You just passed your licensing exam.
 You've seen clients under supervision.
 You're ready to build your own practice, and every option in front of you looks like it wants more money than you have.
 Here's a practical path that actually works in Utah County.

-The three-bucket problem for new massage therapists
+The three-bucket problem for massage therapists

-3. The "experienced but stuck" LMT.
-Has a steady client base, is currently splitting revenue with an employer, knows they'd earn more independent, but the upfront cost of going solo is terrifying.
+2. The "still employed" LMT.
+Has a steady client base working at a chain or wellness center, is currently splitting revenue with an employer, knows they would earn more independent, but the upfront cost of going solo feels too high.

 All three have the same bottleneck: the cost of the space.
 Solve that, and everything else gets easier.